 IS THIS RECIPE TIME-CONSUMING?
 CAN I PREP IT AHEAD OF TIME?

-Like all the good things in life, this recipe needs some prep time.
-Mostly to scoop out tomato pulp and the insides of eggplant or zucchini if used.
+Like all the good things in life, this recipe takes some time and it needs some prep time.
+Mostly scoop out tomato pulp and the insides of eggplant or zucchini if used.
 In any case, Greek stuffed vegetables come together a lot quicker than one might expect and it is mostly baking time.
 It takes more time the first time but soon you will be better with practice.

-You may, of course, prep ahead of time.
+You may, of course, prep ahead of time everything.
 Either prepare the veggies and the stuffing without assembling (no stuffing) or assemble everything in the baking pan and bake the following day.
 Either way, keep everything in the fridge preferably covered.
 Don’t forget to bake in a preheated oven.

 GREEK GEMISTA – THE RECIPE